Schoonology/teleprompter/README.md

 Subscribe (EventSource) | `GET /{namespace}/events` | An EventSource stream of updates.
 Publish | `POST /{namespace}/events` | Pushes a new event to all subscribers.

-These events arrive in the form of Objects with a `type` field and additional metadata.
-Once connected, an initial blast with the latest of each of the data-centric (e.g. `position`) events and their metadata to bring new Script clients up to speed.
+These events arrive in the form of JSON with a `type` field (in addition to the `text/event-stream`-provided `event` field) and additional metadata.

 The table below lists the available events and their desired effects.

 Name | Description
 -----|------------